binerogroup/documentation/_sources/networking/load-balancer/general-concept/pools.rst.txt

   listener protocol you will want to use, there are three variants of session persistence:

-  - Source IP, this uses the source IP of the request, much like the source IP algorithm.
-Since a source IP is shared among several users, this is a crude way to do persistence.
+  - Source IP, this uses the source IP of the request, same as the source IP algorithm.
+Many users can share a source IP which makes this a crude way to do persistence.

   - HTTP cookie, the load balancer will create a standard HTTP cookie on the client computer and use that information to send the user to the